DOCUMENTATION

 - Deterministic check runner (non-LLM checks): `src/services/doctor/DoctorCore.ts`

-- Universe init/validate/versioning: `src/services/ecosystem/UniverseLifecycleService.ts`
+- Maria OS init/validate/versioning: `src/services/ecosystem/UniverseLifecycleService.ts`

 - Event sourcing (audit trail / replay): `src/services/memory-system/event-sourcing/*`